zcash/zcash-gitian/README.md

 ## Create a python virtual environment for this project

+Note: The main purpose of this part is to get a current version of ansible, and keep it locally within this project.
+If you already installed ansible (e.g. from an OS package manager like apt), you can skip this part and the following parts about pip and pip packages.

 When creating a virtual environment, call the python executable you want the virtual environment to use.
 The location and version will depend on your specific setup -- your OS may provide a suitably current python interpreter, or you may have built and installed one yourself.
 If it's in your PATH,